Cole-Fr/ZScalerDatacenterConfigExtract/README.md

 Command-Line Syntax:
 Details the command-line arguments.
--nocfg - defines that the config.ini file should be ignored
+ - '-nocfg' - defines that the config.ini file should be ignored

 Example:
-python3 zscalerdcconfigextract.py -nocfg -c 'zscalerthree.net'  -i 'cidr' -o 'simple' -d 'Atlanta II,Boston I,Abu Dhabi II' -r 'Americas,EMEA'
+- 'python3 zscalerdcconfigextract.py -nocfg -c 'zscalerthree.net'  -i 'cidr' -o 'simple' -d 'Atlanta II,Boston I,Abu Dhabi II' -r 'Americas,EMEA''
     - Pulls CIDR information for the Atlanta II, Boston I, and Abu Dhabi II datacenters in the Americas and EMEA regions.
-It simple prints the output in the command-line. python3 zscalerdcconfigextract.py -nocfg -c 'zscalerthree.net'  -i 'all' -d 'Atlanta II,Boston I,Abu Dhabi II' -r 'Americas,EMEA' -p 'C:\Users\TestUser\Documents\'
+It simple prints the output in the command-line.
+- 'python3 zscalerdcconfigextract.py -nocfg -c 'zscalerthree.net'  -i 'all' -d 'Atlanta II,Boston I,Abu Dhabi II' -r 'Americas,EMEA' -p 'C:\Users\TestUser\Documents\''
     - Pulls all information for the Atlanta II, Boston I, and Abu Dhabi II datacenters in the Americas and EMEA regions.
 It formats this information into CSV format and will create a CSV file with the name as the date and time of the system and deposit it in the test users documents folder.

 Configuration File Syntax: